SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 varies in your cluster.
 All three need to be considered jointly in order to deliver both an efficient use of resources and meeting SLAs.

-### Setting the HPA configuration for minReplicas, maxReplicas and target.averageValue
+### Customizing per-replica RPS targets and replica limits

 Naturally, the first thing to consider is an estimated peak inference load (including some margins) for each of the models in the cluster.
 If the minimum number of model